stevemclaugh/HILT-Audio-ML/index.md

 docker run -it --name audio_ml_notebook -p 8888:8888 -v ~/Desktop/sharedfolder:/home/sharedfolder stevemclaugh/audio-ml-notebook
 ```

-You can view the Dockerfile we're using to build our container [here](https://github.com/stevemclaugh/audio-ml-notebook/blob/master/Dockerfile).
+You can view the Dockerfile we're using for this course [here](https://github.com/stevemclaugh/audio-ml-notebook/blob/master/Dockerfile).

 A general introduction to Docker: [Docker for Beginners](https://prakhar.me/docker-curriculum/).

-In case you're interested, here's a [handy overview](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) of best practices for creating Docker containers.

 ## Further reading